PECE-project/drupal-pece/src/docs/source/docs/gettingstarted.md

 and overcoming bureaucratic barriers.
 This means that requests for changes could take several weeks or even months. **We would really like for PECE to be a resource that researchers find useful; however, we ask that you be patient with us when requesting fixes and new features.**

-### How to report a bug or request a feature

-If you do notice a bug in the platform, or if there is a feature that you really believe would support your work, we ask that you follow the following steps:

-1. Check our [*GitHub issue*](https://github.com/PECE-project/pece-distro/issues) page to see if someone else has reported the bug or requested the feature.

-2. Search this document to see if your question has been answered within it.

-3. If you’ve gone through steps 1 and 2 and still don’t see your issue listed, please navigate to [*the following form*](https://platform-for-experimental-collaborative-ethnography.forms.fm/issues/forms/5287) for reporting your concern.
-Once you submit the form, an issue will be created on our [*GitHub issue*](https://github.com/PECE-project/pece-distro/issues) page.
-You can monitor this page to see who has been assigned to your issue and to track progress on addressing it.

-We sometimes get several emails a day pointing out bugs or requesting fixes in the platform.
-Following these steps will ensure that we don’t lose your request and that we can prioritize them appropriately.
-It will also dramatically speed up the time that we can get up to speed on the issue, as many of our follow-up questions will be answered through the form.

 Introduction to PECE
 =====================